 - 1/2 cup all purpose flour , spooned & leveled

 - 1/4 teaspoon salt

-- Preheat the oven to 350F degrees.
-Line an 8x8 inch square baking pan with aluminium foil and lightly grease.
-Set aside.
+Preheat the oven to 350F degrees.
+Line an 8x8 inch metal pan with parchment paper, or aluminum foil and lightly grease.

-- In a large microwave safe bowl melt together the butter and dark chocolate in short 30 second bursts, stirring between each until entirely melted together.
-Allow the mixture to cool for about 3-5 minutes then whisk in the sugar, eggs, vanilla and salt.
-Gently fold in the flour using a large wooden spoon or rubber spatula.
-Reserve about 1/2 cup batter, then pour the remaining batter into the bottom of your prepared pan.
+In a large microwave safe bowl melt together the butter and dark chocolate in short 30 second bursts, stirring between each until entirely melted together.

-- When ready to serve remove from the fridge and lift the brownies out of the pan using the overhang from the aluminium foil.
-Cut into squares and serve.
-I cut mine into 16 brownies total.
+When ready to serve remove from the fridge and lift the brownies out of the pan using the overhang from the aluminium foil.
+Cut into squares using a sharp knife.

 *I recommend using between 50%-70% dark chocolate.
 Using semi-sweet chocolate will make the brownies a little sweeter and less chocolate-y.
 Do not use bittersweet chocolate because they will be too bitter.